stanley-1/tp/docs/UserGuide.md

 ### Unpin a contact card: `unpin INDEX` <a name="unpin"></a>

-Removes the contact card of the specified person from the top of the person list.
+This command removes the contact card of the specified person from the top of the person list.

-Alternatively, the user can click on the "Unpin" button at the top-right hand corner of the contact card that he/she would like to unpin instead of entering the command.
+Alternatively, you can click on the "Unpin" button at the top-right hand corner of the contact card that you would like to unpin instead of entering the command.

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**
 `unpin INDEX`
-* Unpins the contact card of the person at the specified `INDEX` at the top of the person list.
+* The contact card of the person at the specified `INDEX` at the top of the person list will be unpinned.
 * The index refers to the index number shown on the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, ...
 * The contact card must be previously pinned.